keptn/keptn.github.io/content/docs/develop/reference/debugging-keptn/index.md

     1. The `gatekeeper-service` evaluates the result of the tests and either promotes the artifact to the next stage by sending a `new-artifact` event or makes a rollback by sending a `configuration-changed` event in case a blue/green deployment is used.

 </p></details>

+**TODO:** Currently, we only provide debugging instructions.
+However, we do not address what the user should/can do when he/she determines an deviations from the target state.